Who we are

 Accessibility – Creative projects need to be open, welcoming, easily accessed and responsive to the needs and interests of participants, but also ambitious, striving for the highest artistic outcomes / values.

-Effective & efficient resourcing – We can always seek to improve our model, increase our impact and focus the use of our valuable human and financial resources.
+Efficiency, Value & Impact– We can always seek to improve our model, increase our impact and focus the use of our valuable human and financial resources.

 In late 2019 Arc relocated to Hat Works, an iconic building in Stockport town centre, which also houses the Hat Museum.
 The Arc Centre at Hat Works includes a large art studio, a ceramics studio, offices and a gallery space with a refreshment offer.

 Arc now works from this high quality venue, in a central location which over the next 5 years will be transformed by the creation of a multi-million pound transport hub, town-park, and residential neighbourhood.
-We have also begun to extend our offer into new areas of Greater Manchester (primarily Oldham and Tameside) in response to demand, and have secured funding towards this work as part of the Greater Manchester Culture Portfolio, in recognition of our regional specialist/leadership role.
+We have also begun to extend our offer into new areas of Greater Manchester (primarily Oldham and Tameside) in response to demand, and are part of the Greater Manchester Culture Portfolio.

 |Job Title||Operations Manager|